ankitects/anki-manual/src/platform/linux/installing.md

 3. You can then start Anki by typing 'anki' and hitting enter.
 If you encounter any issues, please see the links on the left.

+## Qt5 vs. Qt6

+Recent Anki versions come in separate Qt5 and Qt6 variants.
+Each version has some advantages and disadvantages.

+Advantages of the Qt6 version:

+- Compatibility with recent glibc versions (fixes blank screens on recent distros).
+- Better HiDPI support.
+- Better Wayland support.
+- Various bugfixes, including things like better support for less common languages.

+Disadvantages of the Qt6 version include:

+- Some add-ons currently only work with the Qt5 version.
+- Very large images currently load more slowly (fix coming in Anki 2.1.52).

 ## Upgrading